Planning a motorhome trip? Before you leave, make sure your vehicle is safe with these essential motorhome checks.

 Do your Essential Motorhome maintenance BEFORE your holiday

-If you have jobs which you KNOW need doing, like a faulty shower/ toilet/ tap, you will find it much easier to fix it in the UK than trying to find parts in Europe.
+One of our biggest motorhome tips for beginners is: if you have jobs which you KNOW need doing, like a faulty shower/ toilet/ tap, you will find it much easier to fix it in the UK than trying to find parts in Europe.
 The hose sizes we use here in the UK are not the same as the rest of Europe, and it’s a lot easier to find your local motorhome/ caravan shop and ask for what you need than it is trying to do it in sign language in another country!

 Having said that, the Europeans love motorhomes/ caravans and there are shops and suppliers all over the place.
 Should the worst happen and you need to fix something urgently (like, say… you rip the tap off your freshwater tank and lose all your water!), then you can usually find something to help fix the problem until you return to the UK, even if it’s not the perfect solution.
 So don’t worry too much about damaging your vehicle whilst overseas.
 (We’ll cover insurance on a day very soon!)